-The Chinese New Year takes place on Saturday 28 January.
-2017 is the Chinese Year of the Rooster.
+The Chinese Lunar New Year takes place on Friday 16 February 2018 and marks the start of the Year of the Dog.
 The celebrations traditionally run from New Year’s Eve to the Lantern Festival on the 15th day of the New Year.

 Human cases of avian influenza are being reported in China and, at this time of year, a further increase is expected.
 Public Health England (PHE) and the National Travel Health Network and Centre (NaTHNaC) are reminding UK travellers of the risk of avian flu in China and the appropriate ways to protect themselves, including steps to minimise exposure to live poultry.